Books, Articles, and Other Media

 Appeared on the "Murderous Queens, A Lost Continent, & Swashbuckling Pirates: Truth & Fiction in History" panel with authors David King, Robert A. Prather, and Robert McCammon at the Southern Kentucky Book Festival, April 19, 2008.

-Appeared in the "Terror in the Mediterranean" episode and DVD of the History Channel "Digging for the Truth" series, 2007.
+Subject matter expert and commentator in the "Terror in the Mediterranean" episode and DVD of the History Channel "Digging for the Truth" series, 2007.

 Commentator on "True Caribbean Pirates" television show and DVD, History Channel, 2006.